oracle/graalpython/docs/user/TOOLS.md

 ### Profiling

-We are going to support the `cProfile` module API, but using the Truffle *cpusampler* tool
+We implement the `_lsprof` built-in module using the Truffle *cpusampler* tool.
+Not all profiling features are currently supported, but basic profiling
+works:

+    $ graalpython -m cProfile -s sort -m ginstall --help

+The interactive exploration of a stats output file also works:

+    $ graalpython -m cProfile -o ginstall.profile -m ginstall --help
+    $ graalpython -m pstats ginstall.profile
+    ginstall.profile%
+    callers
+    [...]